MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/managing_ics.md

 Check to see if the integration service driver and daemons are running by running the following commands in your Linux guest operating system.

-1. The linux integration services driver is called `hv_utils'.
+1. The Linux integration services driver is called `hv_utils'.
 Run the following to see if it is loaded.

   ``` BASH
   lsmod | grep hv_utils